 My experience drawing and the zoo setting is particularly important because it is the inspiration and source for all my art; I observe more than the gorillas.
 As I draw, I am a silent observer of the zoo visitors and often they observe me as if I am another ape on exhibit.
 It adds an important sociological component; the zoo experience as a metaphor to discuss larger cultural ideas including animal nature versus human nature, my self-conscious attention to class, the concept of observation as entertainment.

-JEN DRAWING AT GORILLAS FRANKLIN PARK ZOO
+JEN DRAWING THE GORILLAS AT FRANKLIN PARK ZOO

 NEW YORK TIMES - Exhibition at Mary Heaton Vorse House, Provincetown